CrazyGoOn/lightning/README.md

 lightning
 =========

-a redis proxy implements by golang.
+a redis proxy implements by go.